menshguy/site/README.md

+# My Notes
+- use npm instead of pnpm, npm is what vite recs

+---
+# Vite Notes
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.